Recognizing that drug prices are a public health crisis;

 Ending "evergreening" practices, in which drug companies tweak the original drug to extend the patent;

 Using trade agreements to improve not hinder generic drug availability, with a focus on getting biosimilars to market faster;

 Legalizing the importation of lower-cost medicationfrom Canada and other countries with similarly strict pharmaceutical regulations; and

-Using reasonable, commonsense and compassionate FDA enforcement discretion to permit individuals to import small quantities of affordable medication to fill prescriptions.
+Using FDA enforcement discretion to permit individuals with valid prescriptions to import more affordable medication for personal use.

-Members of Congress and other candidates running for office that complete the Prescription Justice pledge form will be featured in our blog and in social media posts.
+Members of Congress and other candidates running for office that complete the Prescription Justice questionnaire form will be featured in our blog and in social media posts.